Topology of global attractors for homeomorphisms with the topological shadowing property in $\mathbb{R}^m$: Preliminaries

-Here we introduce the concept of attractor we will use throughout this paper.
-The goal is to show that if $K\subset \R^m$, $m>1$ is a global attractor, then $\R^m\setminus K$ has only one connected component.
+We now introduce the concept of attractor that will be used throughout this paper.
+Our goal is to show that if $K\subset \R^m$ (with $m\geq2$) is a global attractor, then $\R^m\setminus K$ has exactly one connected component.